Dixie (song): Lyrics

 Countless lyrical variants of "Dixie" exist, but the version attributed to Dan Emmett and its variations are the most popular.
-Emmett's lyrics as they were originally intended reflect the mood of the United States in the late 1850s toward growing abolitionist sentiment.
-The song presented the point of view, common to minstrelsy at the time, that slavery was overall a positive institution.
-The pining slave had been used in minstrel tunes since the early 1850s, including Emmett's "I Ain't Got Time to Tarry" and "Johnny Roach".
-The fact that "Dixie" and its precursors are dance tunes only further made light of the subject.
-In short, "Dixie" made the case, more strongly than any previous minstrel tune had, that slaves belonged in bondage.
-This was accomplished through the song's protagonist, who, in comic black dialect, implies that despite his freedom, he is homesick for the plantation of his birth.
+Emmett's lyrics as they were originally intended reflect the hostile mood of many white Southerners in the late 1850s towards increasing abolitionist sentiments in the Northern United States.
+The song presented the point of view, common to minstrelsy at the time, that slavery in the United States was a positive good.
+The character of the pining slave had been used in minstrel tunes since the early 1850s, including Emmett's "I Ain't Got Time to Tarry" and "Johnny Roach".
+The fact that "Dixie" and its precursors were dance tunes only further made light of the subject.
+In short, "Dixie" made the case, more strongly than any previous minstrel tune had, that African Americans ought to be enslaved.
+This was accomplished through the song's protagonist, who, speaking in an exaggerated black dialect, implies that despite his freedom, he is homesick for the slave plantation he was born on.

 The lyrics use many common phrases found in minstrel tunes of the day—"I wish I was in ..." dates to at least "Clare de Kitchen" (early 1830s), and "Away down south in ..." appears in many more songs, including Emmett's "I'm Gwine ober de Mountain" (1843).
 The second stanza clearly echoes "Gumbo Chaff" from the 1830s: "Den Missus she did marry Big Bill de weaver / Soon she found out he was a gay deceiver."
 The final stanza rewords portions of Emmett's own "De Wild Goose-Nation": "De tarapin he thot it was time for to trabble / He screw aron his tail and begin to scratch grabble."
-Even the phrase "Dixie's land" had been used in Emmett's "Johnny Roach" and "I Ain't Got Time to Tarry," both first performed earlier in 1859.
+Even the phrase "Dixie's land" had been used in Emmett's "Johnny Roach", performed earlier in February 1859.
+However, his "Dixie" would immortalize the term.